The Science of Faith: How Spiritual Practice Affects Your Health

 There is a version of this conversation that gets dismissed before it starts.
 Mention spirituality in a health context and some readers assume you are about to replace evidence with belief.
 That is not what is happening here.

 What is happening here is a review of what the peer-reviewed literature actually shows about the relationship between spiritual practice, religious community, and measurable health outcomes.
-The data is more interesting than most people on either side of this conversation expect.
+The data is more interesting than most people expect.

 The Sermon on the Mount and the Science of Flourishing